 1Net profit attributable to shareholders before amortization and impairment of goodwill and intangible assets (annualized as applicable) / average equity attributable to shareholders less average goodwill and intangible assets.
 This metric provides information on the profitability of the business in relation to tangible equity.
-2 Operating expenses / operating income before credit loss (expense) or recovery.
-This metric provides information on the efficiency of

-2 Operating expenses / operating income before credit loss (expense) or recovery.
+Operating expenses / operating income before credit loss (expense) or recovery.
 This metric provides information on the efficiency of the business by comparing operating expenses with gross income.

-3 Change in net profit attributable to shareholders from continuing operations between current and comparison periods / net profit attributable to shareholders from continuing operations of comparison period.
-This metric provides information on profit growth in comparison with prior period.

-4 Common equity tier 1 capital / risk-weighted assets.

-5 Based on the Basel III framework as applicable to Swiss systemically relevant banks ("SRB").

-6 Common equity tier 1 capital / leverage ratio denominator.
+- 3 Change in net profit attributable to shareholders from continuing operations between current and comparison periods / net profit attributable to shareholders from continuing operations of comparison period.
+This metric provides information on profit growth in comparison with prior period. - 4 Common equity tier 1 capital / risk-weighted assets. - 5Based on the Basel III framework as applicable to Swiss systemically relevant banks ("SRB"). - 6 Common equity tier 1 capital / leverage ratio denominator.
+From 31 December 2015 onward, the leverage ratio denominator calculation is aligned with the Basel III rules. - 7 Total going concern capital / leverage ratio denominator. - 8 Based on the Swiss SRB rules as of 1 January 2020 according to the revised Swiss SRB framework that became effective 1 July 2016.
+Figures for prior periods are not available. - 9 Net profit attributable to shareholders (annualized as applicable) / average equity attributable to shareholders.
+This metric provides information on the profitability of the business in relation to equity. - 10 Operating income before credit loss (annualized as applicable) / average fully applied risk-weighted assets.
+This metric provides information on the revenues of the business in relation to risk-weighted assets. - 11 Operating income before credit loss (annualized as applicable) / average fully applied leverage ratio denominator.
 From 31 December 2015 onward, the leverage ratio denominator calculation is aligned with the Basel III rules.

-7 Total going concern capital / leverage ratio denominator.

-8 Based on the Swiss SRB rules as of 1 January 2020 according to the revised Swiss SRB framework that became effective 1 July 2016.

-Figures for prior periods are not available. • Net profit attributable to shareholders (annualized as applicable) / average equity attributable to shareholders.
-This metric provides information on the profitability of the business in relation to equity.

-10 Operating income before credit loss (annualized as applicable) / average fully applied risk-weighted assets.
-This metric provides information on the revenues of the business in relation to risk-weighted assets.

-11 Operating income before credit loss (annualized as applicable) / average fully applied leverage ratio denominator.
-From 31 December 2015 onward, the leverage ratio denominator calculation is aligned with the Basel III rules.
 For periods prior to 31 December 2015 the leverage ratio denominator is calculated in accordance with former Swiss SRB rules.
 Therefore the figure for the period ended on 31 December 2015 is not presented as it is not available on a fully comparable basis.
-This metric provides information on the revenues of the business in relation to leverage ratio denominator.

-12 From 31 December 2015 onward, the leverage ratio denominator calculation is aligned with the Basel III rules.

-13 Includes invested assets for Personal & Corporate Banking.
+This metric provides information on the revenues of the business in relation to leverage ratio denominator. - 12 From 31 December 2015 onward, the leverage ratio denominator calculation is aligned with the Basel III rules. - 13 Includes invested assets for Personal & Corporate Banking.

-Material adverse change statement.
-There has been no material adverse change in the prospects of UBS AG or UBS AG Group since 31 December 2017.
-Significant changes statement.
+Material change stat There has been no material adverse change in the prospects of UBS AG or UBS AG Group since 31 December 2017.
+Significant statement.
 There has been no significant change in the financial or trading position of UBS AG or UBS AG Group since 30 September 2018, which is the end of the last financial period for which financial information has been published.